-The Southeastern Symposium of Mental Health (SESMH), in collaboration with National Alliance on Mental Illness (NAMI) – Greenville, South Carolina a non-profit, grass-roots organization, dedicated to building better lives for individuals affected by mental illness have committed to recognizing and awarding, from the community and affiliated Universities, individuals who have displayed exemplary leadership, scholarship, and achievements on behalf of mental illness.
-Each year, the Southeastern Symposium on Mental Health, NAMI Greenville will recognize and honor outstanding community leaders and students that are advocates in the area of mental health.
+The Southeastern Symposium of Mental Health (SESMH) in collaboration with National Alliance on Mental Illness (NAMI) – Greenville, South Carolina, a non-profit grass-roots organization dedicated to building better lives for individuals affected by mental illness, have committed to recognizing and awarding individuals who have displayed exemplary leadership, scholarship, and achievements on behalf of mental illness.
+Each year, the Southeastern Symposium on Mental Health and NAMI Greenville will recognize and honor outstanding community leaders and students that are advocates in the area of mental health.
 These nominees will be noted for their contribution, impact and involvement in making a difference in the areas of treatment, community service and research that bridges the gaps in service, knowledge and resource availability for mental health.
 The nominee’s significant contribution to the eradication of mental health stigma and/or the support of mental health consumers, caregivers or providers qualifies their eligibility for one of the following awards.

 SESMH/NAMI COMMUNITY MENTAL HEALTH ADVOCATE AWARD: This award recognizes a member of the community that exemplifies leadership and advocacy in the area of mental health.